jhui/jhui.github.io/_posts/2017-03-05-Generative-adversarial-models.markdown

 comments: true
 mathjax: true
 priority: 550
-title: “Generative adversarial models, improving GAN, InfoGAN”
+title: “Generative adversarial nets (GAN) , DCGAN, InfoGAN”
-excerpt: “Generative adversarial models, improving GAN, InfoGAN”
+excerpt: “Generative adversarial nets, improving GAN, DCGAN, InfoGAN”
 date: 2017-03-06 14:00:00
 ---

 ### Discriminative models

-Generative models generate images from scratch.
 In a discriminative model, we draw conclusion on something we observe.
-For example, we train a CNN discriminative model to classify a picture.
+For example, we train a CNN discriminative model to classify an image.

 $$ y = f(image) $$

 <div class="imgcap">
 <img src="/assets/cnn/cnn.png" style="border:none;width:60%">
 </div>

-In a previous article, we demonstrate how to generate images based on a discriminative model.
+In a previous article on style transfer, we demonstrate how to generate images based on a discriminative model.
 Basically, we select a specific layer in a CNN, manipulate the gradient manually and backpropagate the gradient to change the image.
 For example, we want to change an image to make it look similar to another image.
 We pass the first and the second image to the CNN respectively.
 We extract the corresponding features of those image at some layers deep down in the network.
 We manually set the gradient to the difference of the feature values of the images.
 Then we backpropagate the gradient to make one image look closer to another one.
 ```python
 for t in xrange(num_iterations):
     out_feats, cache = model.forward(X, end=layer)